offxkavya/ai-code-review-platform/README.md

 # Reviewr - AI-Powered Code Review Platform

 Reviewr is a full-stack code review platform that automates code analysis, highlights bugs/security issues, and suggests fixes.
+The interface uses a clean, solid color design with no AI jargon or complex gradients.

 ## Phase 1: Core AI Review Workflow